Majjhima Nikāya 138

 Tassa na adukkhamasukhānusāri viññāṇaṁ hoti na adukkhamasukhassādagadhitaṁ na adukkhamasukhassādavinibandhaṁ na adukkhamasukhassādasaṁyojanasaṁyuttaṁ ajjhattaṁ cittaṁ asaṇṭhitanti vuccati.

-Their consciousness doesn’t follow after that neutral feeling, and is not tied, attached, and fettered to gratification in that neutral feeling.
-So their mind is said to be not stuck internally.
+When consciousness does not follow after that neutral feeling—not tied, attached, and fettered to gratification in that neutral feeling—the mind is said to be not stuck internally.

 Evaṁ kho, āvuso, ajjhattaṁ asaṇṭhitanti vuccati.

-That’s how their consciousness is not stuck internally.
+That’s how it is said to be not stuck internally.

 Kathañcāvuso, anupādā paritassanā hoti?

-And how are they anxious because of grasping?
+And how is it anxious because of grasping?

 Idhāvuso, assutavā puthujjano ariyānaṁ adassāvī ariyadhammassa akovido ariyadhamme avinīto sappurisānaṁ adassāvī sappurisadhammassa akovido sappurisadhamme avinīto